 2. The type MUST inherit from xs:anyAtomicType, otherwise, an error MUST be raised by the implementation.

-Conversion from the request field to the required function parameter type is performed at run-time, and an error is raised if conversion is impossible.
+Conversion from the parameter string to the required function parameter type is performed at run-time, and an error is raised if conversion is impossible.

 The annotations in this section MUST have two or more arguments: